-Covid-19 update - we are still operating - for further details ‐ please click here
+Covid-19 update - we are open and despatching orders as usual ‐ please click here

 When it comes to mealtimes, here at Ability Superstore, we believe inclusivity is important and eating food should be made as enjoyable as possible, no matter your ability.
 Our collection of cutlery and dining aids incorporate modern design with practicality.
 Add safety and security to a hot plate by placing it on one of our non-slip table mats and create a beautiful meal space with our adaptive tableware.
 Our disability cutlery provides assistance with eating by offering a variety of cutlery sets with adaptations such as weight, angled and built-up handles, specialist coatings as well as utensil holder straps and one-handed eating options such as the 'Knork'.
 Our range of adaptive cutlery for arthritis is attractive and effortlessly blends in with any kitchen so that you can dine in style with all the right support.
 You can also browse our dining bibs and clothing protectors to help keep clothing free from spills!

 When turning your kitchen into an accessible space, incorporating disability equipment for the kitchen such as perching stools, dining trolleys and serving trays can help create a kitchen that is easy to navigate and provides you with all the necessary assistance you may need.
 A perching stool can provide a short rest when cooking and is also useful for household chores such as ironing.
 We also stock a huge range of other household cleaning tools such as long-handled dusters and dish washing aids.
 Wheeled dining trolleys and one-handed trays can provide a steady surface to help with the transfer of meals and drinks from room to room.